 If you’re looking for an insurance plan that covers the most common medical emergencies and illnesses, limited benefit plans are a great choice.
 These plans typically cover the following:

-With these kinds of plans, You will be responsible for paying the full bill upfront and claiming it to the insurance company to get the reimbursement as per the schedule of benefits.
+With these kinds of plans, you will be responsible for paying the full bill upfront and submitting a claim to the insurance company to receive reimbursement in accordance with the schedule of benefits.

-These plans have a deducible you have to meet per sickness/illness.
+These plans have a deductible you must meet for each sickness/illness.

 Trip Expenses: Mostly not covered